ToniWonKanobi/theoveranalyzed.net/posts/2015/6/27/easily-create-filenames-url-slugs-from-blog-post-titles.md

 @@ Title=Easily Create Filenames & URL Slugs From Blog Post Titles
 @@ Date=2015-06-27 17:26
-@@ Description=I wanted a quick and easy way to select the text in the title of a post and easily create a URL-friendly ASCII string.
+@@ Description=I wanted a quick and easy way to select the text in the title of a post and create a URL-friendly ASCII string.
 Here's how I did it (with help).
 @@ Tags=Blogging, filesystem, AppleScript, scripts
 @@ Image=http://d.pr/i/155iQ+